 National Minimum Wage

-From 1st April 2025, the National Minimum Wage for 18-20 year olds will increase from £8.60 to £10.
+From 1st April 2025, the National Minimum Wage for 18-20 year olds increased from £8.60 to £10.
 The increase in the rate for 18 to 20-year-olds reduces the gap with the National Living Wage.
 Therefore, aligning with plans to extend the adult rate to include 18-year-olds in the future.

-The National Living Wage (NLW) for employees aged 21 and over is set to increase by 6.7 per cent.
-From April 2025, this will raise the hourly rate for NLW workers from £11.44 to £12.21.
+The National Living Wage (NLW) for employees aged 21 and over has increase by 6.7 per cent.
+Therefore, the new hourly rate for NLW workers has risen from £11.44 to £12.21.
 For full-time employees, these employment law updates represent an annual pay increase of approximately £1,400.

 Baroness Philippa Stroud, Chair of the LPC, said: